hradiladam/spotify-playlist-creator/TESTS/logic/components/known-issues-components.md

 This is a log of known issues that don't impact core functionality.
-This is not a lsit of full tests cases with manual to repliccate bugs, its semi0isolated Component tests only
+This is not a lsit of full tests cases with manual to repliccate bugs, its semisolated Component tests only

 # 001 SearchBar Component Test Issues - Clear Button Does Not Remove Error